-- Offset: To control where the first line of the design grid is placed on the page or in the box, choose Topline, Centerline, Baseline, or Bottomline and enter a measurement value in the field. - Adjust: Click to display the Adjust Lines Within Margins dialog box for master page grids.
-For more information, see "Adjust Lines Within Margins dialog box." - Lines within margin or Lines within box: This field displays the number of lines that can fit on a page or in a box, based on the settings above.
+- Offset: To control where the first line of the design grid is placed on the page or in the box, choose Topline, Centerline, Baseline, or Bottomline and enter a measurement value in the field. - Adjust: Click to display the Adjust Lines Within Margins dialog box for master page grids, or the Adjust Lines Within Box dialog box for text box grids.
+For more information, see "Adjust Lines Within Margins dialog box." - Lines within margin or Lines within box: This field displays the number of lines that can fit on a page or in a box, based on the settings above. - Cells per line: This field displays the number of cells that can fit on a line, based on the settings above.